Knoema/knoema-r-driver/README.md

 1. Receiving it directly from the GitHub
 2. Receiving it from CRAN

+It is recommended to use GitHub version as it contains most up to date version.
+Also if you receive the error "400 Bad Request Error" when working with the package from CRAN that means that you need to switch to GitHub package.
+To do this run **remove.packages("Knoema")** and then use the instruction below to install the package directly from the GitHub.

 # GitHub package
 To install the latest version from the GitHub use the following code: